LaurenAnderson97/SML209-18/grammar.md

 Although French is spoken in many countries around the world, French is an official language in the following countries shown in the map.

-Below is an intercative map presenting all the French speaking countries in the world.
+Below is a map presenting all the French speaking countries in the world.

 <h1></h1>